gh228df/Rainet-AI/README.md

 **Search Implementations**
 ---------------------
-In main.cpp you'll find two minimax variants:
+In rnab.hpp you'll find two minimax variants:

+- **minimax_iteration_main** — iterates up to a certain point, gathering move information and scores until the time runs out (the one currently used)
-- **minimax_single_main** — classic single-threaded version (what the AI actually uses right now)
+- **minimax_main** — classic single-threaded version
-- **minimax_main** — multi-threaded attempt to explore moves faster

-Surprisingly, the parallel version often uses way more memory and isn't consistently faster, so single-threaded usually wins for now.

 **Future Development**
 ---------------------